-Despite progress in tech and society, still face barriers to accessible experiences — including hurdles to complete tasks, navigate the world, or reach their dreams.
+Despite progress in tech and society, people with disabilities There’s no single way to define disability.
+Disabilities arise from a mismatch between a person’s capabilities and their environment.
+Disabilities may be apparent or non-apparent, and situational, temporary, or permanent. still face barriers to accessible experiences — including hurdles to complete tasks, navigate the world, or reach their dreams.
 As creative technologists we all have an opportunity and a responsibility to ensure what we're building works for everyone.

 Collage of three photographs: A man with a visual disability holds an Android phone up to a soda can, a person with short blonde hair and a prosthetic arm sits at a table writing, a young girl with curly hair sits behind a Chromebook laptop next to a man showing her sign language hand gestures